We're an affiliate

 Remember, we mentioned the importance of structure.
 Loam will not disappoint you as it contains sand, which makes it crumbly or granular.

 These are the structures you need to allow water and air circulation, as well as the formation of adequate root systems for nutrient uptake.

 The clay component of loams retains water, which keeps your plants hydrated.
 Silt and humus also retain water on top of providing nutrients vital for agriculture.

 Loam is known for its excellent drainage, so no water logging or nutrient lock-up.
 With this combination of properties, you are set for that garden you see in gardening commercials.

 Evaluating your Soil

-So far, we have answered the fundamental question of what type of soil is best for agriculture.
-However, the soil’s ability to support healthy plant life is determined by its physical, chemical and biological composition.
+The soil’s ability to support healthy plant life is determined by its physical, chemical, and biological composition.

 That being the case, you need to ask, what are the objectives of testing soil?
 Testing is done to determine the exact nutrients present and the pH of the land.